caddyserver/forwardproxy/README.md

     ports     80 443
     hide_ip
     hide_via
-    probe_resistance secret-link-kWWL9Q.com # alternatively you can use real domain, such as caddyserver.com
+    probe_resistance secret-link-kWWL9Q.com # alternatively you can use a real domain, such as caddyserver.com
     serve_pac        /secret-proxy.pac
     response_timeout 30
     dial_timeout     30